 The Best Bench Press Variations for Triceps

-As we’ve learned so far, those asking does bench press work triceps should have a firm understand that it is an average tricep builder at best.
-But does that mean a lifter should completely disregard the bench press for their triceps?
+As we’ve learned so far, people should understand that the bench press is only an average triceps builder.
+However, this doesn’t mean that lifters should completely disregard the bench press for their triceps.

 Well as it turns out, there are two variations of the bench that are actually great to build and harden muscles in the triceps, while also building significant strength.